centrifuge/apps-v3/README.md

 A modern monorepo workspace using pnpm with multiple packages:

 - `app`: A React application using React Router v7 in framework mode and Vite
-- `centrifuge-permissionless`: A react application using vite
+- `permissionless`: A react application using vite
 - `functions`: A Nitro-powered API server
+- `forms`: A package to reuse forms within our apps
+- `shared`: A reusable package for our hooks and utils functions

 ## Quick Start